oobabooga/text-generation-webui/README.md

 pip install -r requirements.txt
 ```

-#### bitsandbytes
+#### Note about older NVIDIA GPUs

-bitsandbytes >= 0.39 may not work on older NVIDIA GPUs.
+bitsandbytes >= 0.39 may not work.
 In that case, to use `--load-in-8bit`, you may have to downgrade like this:

 * Linux: `pip install bitsandbytes==0.38.1`
 * Windows: `pip install https://github.com/jllllll/bitsandbytes-windows-webui/raw/main/bitsandbytes-0.38.1-py3-none-any.whl`